 Rather than ruin a day of healthy eating with sugar and carbs, these recipes are packed with healthy fats and keto-safe sugar substitutes like monk fruit and stevia.

-Just make sure you don’t eat the entire batch and you’ll be able to tame your sweet tooth without getting kicked out of ketosis.
+Just make sure you don’t eat the entire batch, and you’ll be able to tame your sweet tooth without getting kicked out of ketosis.

 #1: Soft and Chewy Chocolate Chip Keto Cookies

 These soft and chewy chocolate chip keto cookies truly live up to their name.
-They’re the perfect recipe anytime you’re craving cookies and they’re super easy to make so your kids can even help out.
+They’re the perfect recipe anytime you’re craving cookies, and they’re super easy to make if you have kids who would like to help out.

 #2: Salted Caramel Brownie Truffles

 Truffles and brownies don’t scream keto-friendly.
 But these salted caramel brownie truffles are the ultimate exception.
 While these truffles make excellent bite-sized fat bombs, you’ll find larger keto brownie squares in the next recipe.

 #3: Ooey-Gooey Keto Almond Flour Brownies

 If you’re making this recipe for one or two people, however, you may want to cut the recipe in half so you’re not tempted with a ton of leftover brownies.
 Even low-carb treats can kick you out of ketosis if you eat too many.
 Like everything, portion control is key.

-#4: Almond Butter Keto Pop Tarts with Coconut Butter Frosting
+#4: Almond Butter Keto Pop Tarts With Coconut Butter Frosting

-Try these knockoff almond butter keto “Pop Tarts” when you’re hungry for mini hand pies but not all the carbs, sugar, and artificial ingredients in the store-bought version.
+Try these knockoff almond butter keto “Pop-Tarts” when you’re hungry for mini hand pies while avoiding all the carbs, sugar, and artificial ingredients in the store-bought version.
 This recipe even comes with a keto frosting recipe, making it as close as possible to the real thing.